Raimondo: crucial US, China have stable economic relationship | Law-Order

 Some Republicans in Congress have criticized the suggestion that the United States would agree to a working group with China on export controls on advanced semiconductor chips.
 Raimondo has declared off-limits any discussion of U.S. export curbs aimed at slowing Beijing's military advances.

-"Of course of matters of national security, there is no room to compromise or negotiate," she said, adding the vast majority did not impact national security concerns.
-As an example of that, Raimondo will visit a personal care product showcase in China later on Monday.
+"Of course, of matters of national security there is no room to compromise or negotiate," she said, adding the vast majority did not impact national security concerns.
+At an event later on Monday, Raimondo showed off a number of personal care products made by U.S. companies and sold in China to make the case that trade can flourish outside products with national security implications, and said 99% of trade between the two countries is unrelated to export controls.

+"No one can argue that health and beauty aids interfere in our national security," she said.
+"The plan, and the hope, is that our commercial relationship, if done right, can stabilize the political relationship."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)